eduardapontel/shopping-list/README.md

 # Shopping List 🛒

-This project is a simple shopping list application that allows users to add, check off, and delete items from their shopping list.
+This project is a simple responsive shopping list application that allows users to add, check off, and delete items from their shopping list.
 The application is built using HTML, CSS, and JavaScript, providing a clean and interactive user interface.

 <br>